koendv/cst816t/README.md

 ## Examples

 The library comes with three example Arduino sketches: touchme, smartwatch, and lvgl.
+To compile the examples, use [stm32duino](https://github.com/stm32duino/Arduino_Core_STM32/wiki).

 ### touchme